joshsig/joshsig.github.io/README.md

 - Markdown Editor
     - A mark-up language is very useful to learn and use.
 In Andrew Etter's Modern Technical Writing, he presses the importance of using a mark-up language to easily create XML that can then be shared with the world through Internet[^1].
 I will be using Markdown out of all the possible mark-up languages because of it is the most widely used[^2].
     - Personally I like to use [VS Code](https://code.visualstudio.com/download), you can use it to write Markdown and program your site as well.
 You can use any editor of your choice although.
-[Atom](https://atom.io/) is an editor specifically for Markdown.
+[Atom](https://atom.io/) is a pretty common editor.
 [Vim](https://vimhelp.org/) is an option for Markdown as well a code, not for the faint of heart.
     - I have provided a Markdown tutorial in [More Resources](#3-more-resources).

 - GitHub Account